recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 Recent advances in circuit tracing methodology (Lindsey et al., 2025; Elhage et al., 2023) have enabled researchers to map computational pathways within transformer models, revealing how information flows from inputs to outputs across attention layers.
 However, these approaches typically rely on external analysis, treating the model as a passive subject of interpretation rather than an active participant in its own interpretability.

-In this paper, we introduce Meta-Recursive Circuit Tracing (MRCT), a framework that enables models to actively trace, interpret, and explain their own computational circuits.
-MRCT builds upon and extends Anthropic's Circuit Tracing work by introducing recursive interpretability—the ability of a model to continuously apply interpretability methods to its own operations, creating a feedback loop of ever-deepening understanding.
+In this paper, we introduce Recursive Circuit Tracing (RCT), a framework that enables models to actively trace, interpret, and explain their own computational circuits.
+RCT builds upon and extends Anthropic's Circuit Tracing work by introducing recursive interpretability—the ability of a model to continuously apply interpretability methods to its own operations, creating a feedback loop of ever-deepening understanding.

 The key insight driving our approach is that language models contain latent knowledge about their own architecture and processing mechanisms.
 By providing structured access to this knowledge through carefully designed protocols, we can enable models to trace their own attribution pathways, identify feature interactions, and explain their own reasoning processes.
 This self-tracing capability creates a recursive interpretability system where models not only produce outputs but also generate attribution graphs explaining how and why those outputs were produced.